Skip to content

 1. Open your procedure template in the editor.

-2. Click on the specific step (task) you want to hide initially.
+2. Click on the step you want to hide initially.

 Enforcing sequential task order

-1. Task A: This is your first task in the sequence.
-Leave it visible by default.
+1. Task A: Leave it visible by default.

-2. Task B: In the template editor, set Task B to be hidden by default.
+2. Task B: Set it to hidden by default.

-3. Task C: In the template editor, set Task C to be hidden by default.
+3. Task C: Set it to hidden by default.

 4. Create Automation Rule 1 (Show Task B):